pyralix/BridgeBot/readme.md

 Steps to deploy:

 1. Deploy to a Azure Web Services or use ngrok to create a tunnel.
 You will need to run the bot on a an http/s endpoint.
 Even though the bot isn't ready, we still need the URL that it will be using for the later steps.
+ a. start ngrok with "ngrok http -host-header=rewrite 3979"

 2. Create a Bot in Azure Bot Services under "Bot Channels Registration",
  a.
 Use your http endpoint during creation